 Irving lives in Glasgow but was born in Dumfries and educated in Annan.
 He has always been interested in sport and maintains his local connections to Dumfriesshire as a season ticket holder at Queen of the South FC.
 For many years he played cricket in the Glasgow League and specialised as a wicket keeper.
 He now plays golf at Lochwinnoch Golf Club.
 Irving likes listening to music and has been known to pick up his guitar and strum a few chords (in private only).
 He enjoys holidays with his wife Sharon and walks for miles with their dog.
 Recently he has been attending Adult Education classes to learn some Italian.
 Since 2009 Irving has been a Trustee of REVIVE MS, a charity based in Maryhill delivering services to clients suffering from Multiple Sclerosis.

-Alan has been involved actively in a range of national widening participation initiatives over the years.
-He is Scotland’s Colleges’ representative on the Scottish Funding Council Access and Inclusion Committee.
-He represents Scotland’s Colleges on Buttle UK, an organisation for care leavers, and is a member of the SQA Inclusion Committee.
+Alan has been involved actively in a range of national widening participation initiatives over a number of years.
+Currently he is serving a further term as one of the Colleges Scotland representatives on the Scottish Funding Council Access and Inclusion Committee.

-Prior to joining John Wheatley College he worked at Central College of Commerce in Glasgow.
-He has also worked at the former Motherwell College in a senior management role, as a consultant and with Her Majesty’s Inspectorate of Education as an Assistant Inspector.
+Alan started his career in education with Strathclyde Regional Council in community education before joining the former Central College of Commerce.
+He then moved to John Wheatley College when that organised was formed in August 1989.
+In addition he has worked at the former Motherwell College in a senior management role, as an educational consultant and with Her Majesty’s Inspectorate of Education as an Assistant Inspector.
 He was an Associate Assessor with HMIe for over 10 years.